yogesh-/basys_assignment/README.md

 # Software Design Document

 ## Project Overview:
-The project aims to develop a software that would allow admins to register payers and providers on the platform.
+The project aims to develop software allowing admins to register payers and providers on the platform.
 The platform needs to have secure access controls, data validation and follow compliance.

+## User Flow
+• SuperAdmin receives data/information about new users/entities (providers/payers) to be onboarded.
+• Admin creates a new user based on the information.
+• New user gets notification on email.
+• New user logs in and sets a custom Password.
+• Super Admin can view all the logs which display data and status of each user/entity.

 ## Stack:
 The software is built using the MERN(Postgres instead of MongoDB) stack: